 Making the foreign exchange budget of the latter half of 1957, MITI and MOF agreed with reducing the scale of budget as long as possible, under the circumstance of large balance of payments deficit.
-Although there remained disagreement about the prospect of receipts between the two ministry, the foreign exchange budget of the latter half of 1957 was determined to be substantially smaller than that f the previous term8.
+Although there remained disagreement about the prospect of receipts between the two ministry, the foreign exchange budget of the latter half of 1957 was determined to be substantially smaller than that of the previous term7.